unboundsecurity/unbound-integration/Jmeter/README.md

 1. Copy *ekm-java-provider-2.0.jar* from the UKC client to the *lib* directory in your Jmeter installation.

 ### Configuration
-1. Create a key for testing.
+1. Create a key for testing (See the testing section for the different keys needed for the tests).
 For example:

     `ucl generate -t AES -p <PART_NAME> --name aes-256-key --purpose E`